Journey into the heart of the Australian landscape

 - an incredible journey in a stunning and peaceful natural Australian landscape;

-- a restful break from the stresses of everyday life; and
+- a restful break from the stresses of everyday life

 - a powerful fitness goal to inspire and motivate you towards better health.